 What causes bad INP

-Heavy JavaScript is the primary offender.
-When your browser is busy executing code, it cannot respond to taps and clicks.
-Common causes: analytics scripts loading all at once, complex animations running in the background, third-party widgets (chat popups, social media embeds) blocking the main thread, and poorly written custom code that runs expensive calculations on every interaction.
+Heavy JavaScript is the main offender.
+While the browser is busy running code, it cannot respond to taps or clicks.
+Common causes: analytics scripts loading all at once, animations running in the background, third-party widgets (chat popups, social embeds) blocking the main thread, and custom code that runs expensive calculations on every interaction.

 CLS: how stable your layout is

 CLS stands for Cumulative Layout Shift.
-It measures how much your page layout moves around unexpectedly while it loads and while visitors interact with it.
-Every time an element shifts position without the user doing anything to cause it, that counts against your CLS score.
+It measures how much your layout moves around unexpectedly while it loads, and while visitors interact with it.
+Every shift that happens without the user causing it counts against your score.

 The newspaper analogy

-Imagine reading a newspaper article, and mid-sentence, an advertisement drops in above the paragraph you are reading, shoving the text down.
+You are reading a newspaper article.
+Mid-sentence, an ad drops in above the paragraph and shoves the text down.
 You lose your place.
-You have to find where you were.
-It is disorienting and annoying.
+You hunt for the line you were on.
+It is annoying.

 That is CLS on a website.
-You are about to tap a "Read More" link, and an image loads above it, pushing the link down.
-You accidentally tap an ad instead.
-Or a cookie banner slides in, a font swaps and resizes text, or a lazy-loaded image pops in without reserved space.
+You are about to tap "Read More," an image loads above it, the link slides down, and you tap an ad instead.
+Or a cookie banner pushes in from the bottom.
+Or a font swaps and the text resizes mid-sentence.

 What good looks like